-So you’ve bought a few bottles of milk kefir to give it a try.
+You’ve bought a few bottles of milk kefir to give it a try.
 The taste was a-okay, but it didn’t rock your world.

 If you’re interested in making your own kefir, many companies sell kefir starter packs and kefir grains.
-You can easily choose one, buy the ingredients you need and get started.
+You can easily choose one and buy the ingredients you need and get started.

 How to Store Kefir?

-Similarly to almost all dairy products, you should store kefir in the refrigerator.
-For it to retain freshness for longest, place it in the far corner of the fridge instead of on the door.
-That’s because the temperature in the far corner stays more or less the same, while it fluctuates near the door.
+For kefir to retain freshness for longest, place it in the far corner of the fridge instead of on the door.
+That’s because the temperature in there stays more or less the same, while it fluctuates near the door.

 Can You Freeze Kefir?

 When it comes to how to freeze kefir, I recommend freezing it using an ice cube tray.
 This way you can easily thaw as much as you need without thawing all of it.
 If the cubes are too small, feel free to use a muffin tin instead.

 Right now the best answer to this question seems to be: we don’t know.
 I haven’t found any credible research on this topic, and I’m not really sure if anyone capable of doing such a test is interested in performing it.

 How Long Does Kefir Last

 Like other dairy products, kefir comes with a date on the package.
 Most often it’s a sell-by date, but sometimes it literally says “expiration date”.
 If it’s a sell-by date, you can assume that the kefir should stay fresh for maybe a week more if unopened.

 If you open it soon after buying, it pretty much should last until the date on the label.
 If, on the other hand, you open it near the date on the label, you shouldn’t expect it to stay tasty for more than 5 days.

 |Kefir (unopened)||Sell-by + 1 week|

-|Kefir (opened)||Sell-by or 3 – 5 days|
+|Kefir (opened)||Sell-by or 3 – 5 days if it’s “expired”|